Filaments need good tests: This is how I will be reviewing 3D printing filaments with the Filaween 2 tests!

 Watch my reviews of both LulzBot 3D printers here and check the links in video description for more info on the machines or on the open-source filament straight from Aleph Objects.

 So I hope you’ll find the Filaween 2.0 tests helpful, if you do, hit that like button, get subscribed so you don’t miss the episodes, and of course, you should turn on notifications by clicking that bell next to the subscribe button.
-If you want to support this channel, check out Patreon with regular Q&A Hangout, or, simply use the free affiliate links from the video description below for your next shopping spree wherever you buy your filaments.
+Check out Patreon with regular Q&A Hangout, or, simply use the affiliate links from the video description below for your next shopping spree wherever you buy your filaments.

 Thanks for watching, and I’ll see you in the next one!